Del Mar Fairgrounds: History

 Beginning in 2000, the Del Mar Thoroughbred Club's marketing team realized they had to attract a more youthful audience as well as a female audience.
 They focused Del Mar as a fashionable destination, using social media and other avenues to market the racetrack.
 They adopted the slogan "Cool as Ever" and created a new brand around "Del Mar Scene".
 They also hired jockey and model Chantal Sutherland to be the new face of the Del Mar Thoroughbred Club.

 Del Mar has changed in demographics and audience attendance.
 The marketing campaign of the Del Mar Racetrack has been used as a Stanford business study to see if their strategy could be done at other racetracks.

 One of the largest draws each year for the Del Mar Racetrack has become Opening Day with its hats contest and parties.

 In March 2013, there was a vote to expand the turf portion of the racetrack.
 Construction began later in the year, and the work was completed in time for the 2014 racing season.
 The work included widening the course to 80 feet and softening the curve coming out of the diagonal chute, thus allowing more horses to compete in turf races.
 The following year, Del Mar renovated the main track, installing El Segundo Sand.

 Starting in 2014, Del Mar began to run more racing cards due to the closure of the Hollywood Park Racetrack.
 A fall meet was added, featuring the Hollywood Turf Cup Stakes, Hollywood Derby, and Matriarch Stakes.
 Del Mar hosted the Breeders' Cup for the first time in November 2017 and for a second time in November 2021.
 The track is scheduled to host the Breeders' Cup again in 2024 and 2025.

 The meet in 2020 was held behind closed doors due to the COVID-19 pandemic.
 Larry Collmus temporarily replaced Denman as Voice of Del Mar after 36 years for the summer meet.
 Denman did return for the fall meet in November, and resumed calling the Del Mar races in July 2021.

 Similar to the meet in 2020, around the COVID pandemic period, it was decided that the KAABOO festival would also be relocated from the Padres to their original place in the Del Mar Fairgrounds.
 Mark Terry with FLAAC said “it made sense to bring [KAABOO] back to its inaugural home where it had performed so well.”
 “Its official: KAABOO music festival returning to Del Mar Fairgrounds in September 2024.” from San Diego Union Tribune also states that the “Board members for the 22nd District Agricultural Association, which runs the fairgrounds, approved the deal with Festival Licensing and Acquisition Corp.”
 KAABOO music festivals change of location was signed Tuesday and will take action in September 2024.

+Construction of a special events train platform is planned adjacent to the fairgrounds, which will allow Amtrak Pacific Surfliner and NCTD Coaster trains to serve the site directly.
+It is scheduled for completion by mid-2031.